reduxjs/react-redux/docs/api/useSignalSelector.md

 #### Performance characteristics

 - **Tracked evaluation costs roughly 3-4x an untracked run.** The payoff is the dispatches where the selector does not run at all.
 Apps where most dispatches are irrelevant to most components come out well ahead; apps where every dispatch touches state that every component reads gain nothing and pay the diff cost inside each dispatch.
-- **Iteration helpers are optimized for depth-1 reads.** Array scans like `find`, `filter`, `some`, `every`, `includes`, and `slice` are tracked at the whole-array level with per-column optimization: a callback reading `item.done` depends on that one column rather than every field of every element.
-Reads two levels deep inside a scan callback (`item.meta.done`), and methods like `map`, `forEach`, and `reduce`, fall back to depending on the array as a whole - still correct, just coarser.
+- **Array methods track elements by identity, and scan callbacks by column.** `find`, `findLast`, `filter`, `slice`, and `map` return _raw_ elements, each with a dependency on that element's identity: replacing the element (which any immutable update to it does) re-runs the selector, but the individual fields you read off a returned element are not tracked separately.
+Scan callbacks (`find(item => item.done)`, `some`, `every`, `findIndex`, and so on) depend on the one column they read rather than every field of every element.
+Reads two levels deep inside a callback (`item.meta.done`), and methods that are not overridden (`forEach`, `reduce`, `flatMap`), fall back to depending on the array as a whole - still correct, just coarser.
+Direct index access (`state.items[0].name`) keeps full field-level precision.
-- **Conditional selectors accumulate both branches.** A selector like `state.mode === 'a' ? state.a.x : state.b.y` re-records dependencies each run, but a component that alternates between branches will track whichever paths it has read while mounted.
-This widens the update surface slightly; it never causes missed updates.
+- **Conditional selectors track only the branch they took.** Dependencies are re-recorded from scratch on every run, so a selector like `state.mode === 'a' ? state.a.x : state.b.y` depends on `mode` and on whichever of `a.x` or `b.y` it read most recently.
+Switching branches drops the old branch's paths.

 ### Migrating an app with a bundler alias